Hamilton County ACS/ARES®

 What is SHARES?

 The SHAred RESources (SHARES) High Frequency (HF) Radio Program coordinates a voluntary network of government, industry, and disaster response agency HF radio stations used for emergency communications.
 SHARES supports government (federal, state, and county), critical infrastructure, and nationwide or multi-state disaster response organizations in two ways: by transmitting emergency messages when normal communications systems are destroyed or unavailable, and by providing HF radio channels for interoperability.
 SHARES supports Emergency Support Function Two (ESF #2), Communications, and helps participants maintain awareness of applicable regulatory, procedural, and technical issues.
-SHARES is a program of the National Coordinating Center for Communications (NCC), a division of CISA Central.

 The Winlink site reads: …is a network of amateur radio and authorized government stations that provide worldwide radio email using radio pathways where the internet is not present.
 The system is built, operated and administered entirely by licensed “Ham” volunteers.